The State of North Carolina has extended its “Safer-At-Home” Phase 2 Order.

 The Expanded Food and Nutrition Education Program at The North Carolina Cooperative Extension-Guilford County Center has created a number of videos on healthy eating and proper sanitation.
 Click here to view the videos.

-Try this Ratatouille recipe from the North Carolina Cooperative Extension.
+Try this Sweet Potato Pancake recipe from the North Carolina Cooperative Extension.

 Immigrants / Refugees

 YWCA High Point Latino Family Center: El Pueblo is a community access program that provides outreach services, information, and referral services to Latinos in the greater High Point area.
 Primary referrals during COVID-19 are connecting clients to local resources for food, bill and rent assistance, health centers.
 Virtual programs are also being offered.
 Contact Maria Mayorga ([email protected]) for more information.